Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

 \subsection{Global probabilistic forecasting and causal inference}

 Early works that train models across series are \citet{BANDARA2020112896,salinas2020deepar,wen2017multi}.
-However, such models have gained wider attention after such a cross-series model won the M4 forecasting competition~\cite{smyl2020hybrid}, and have recently in the M5 competition~\cite{makridakis2022m5} again shown that they are in many situations superior to models that are trained on each series separately.
-The terminology of global models for forecasting was introduced by \citet{Januschowski2020}.
-Those authors differentiated the methods that estimate the parameters independently for each time series (local models) and across all the time series available (global models).
+However, such models have gained wider attention after such a cross-series model won the M4 forecasting competition~\cite{smyl2020hybrid}, and have recently in the M5 competition~\cite{makridakis2022m5} again shown that they are in many situations superior to models that are trained on each series separately. \citet{Januschowski2020} introduced the terms and concepts of global models for forecasting.
+Those authors defined local modelling as the process when the parameters are estimated independently for each time series, whereas global modelling jointly learns across a full set of time series.
 Both global and local models can be univariate or multivariate, where we focus on univariate versions that operate on one series at a time.
-Since GFMs benefit from training across multiple time series fitting a single model, they can often learn better the key patterns available across a collection of time series.
+Since GFMs benefit from training across multiple time series fitting a single model, they can often learn better the key patterns across a set of time series.
 Consequently, they often deliver more accurate forecasts \cite{hewamalage2022global, MONTEROMANSO20211632}.

-Probabilistic forecasting means the forecasting of future values in the form of a probabilistic forecast distribution, which gives insights into the uncertainty of the forecasts.
-The probabilistic forecasting method aims to maximise the sharpness of the forecast distribution based on the large set of historical data.